gautamdayal/natural-selection/README.md

 | meets dove | survive, survive | reproduce, die |
 | meets hawk | die, reproduce   | die, die       |

+In his video, primer had survival chances and reproduction chances for dove meets hawk, which I may or may not have implemented depending on when you are reading this.

 ## doves only <a name="dovesonly"></a>
 I first simulated a dove-only ecosystem, which started with 20 doves, had 100 unique locations, and ran for 100 days.